Friday evening, April 28, 2023

 Description

 Giving death is as metaphysically unthinkable as giving life.
-In both cases, the individual, within his modest limits, rises to the level of a biological process which escapes him and to which he, himself, is subjected as the link in a chain whose origin and end he will never know.
+In both cases, people within their modest limits, rise to the level of a biological process which escape them and to which they, themselves, are subjected as the link in a chain whose origin and end they will never know.

-Professor Mijolla-Mellor will discuss three situations to illustrate and clary repressed homicidal impulses, usually inaccessible, in those who commits the “murderous act” whose nature and scope are only measurable afterwards.
+Professor Mijolla-Mellor will discuss three situations to illustrate and clarify repressed homicidal impulses, usually inaccessible, in those who commit the “murderous act” whose nature and scope are only measurable afterwards.

-In addition, insofar as the writing of history takes into account not only geopolitics, economics, and human factors (such as passionate adherence to the leader or all forms of fanaticism), psychoanalytic theories can attempt to explain the phenomena of wars or massacres.
-Thinking about emotions in politics is a task to which psychoanalysis contributes, alongside studies based on a psychosociological and linguistic approaches.
+In addition, insofar as the writing of history takes into account not only geopolitics, economics, and human factors (such as passionate adherence to the leader or all forms of fanaticism), psychoanalytic theories can attempt to explain the phenomena of wars and massacres.
+Thinking about emotions in politics is a task to which psychoanalysis contributes, alongside studies based on psychosocial and linguistic approaches.

 Objectives: